 After working with thousands of families, I know that one sleep solution or method just will NOT work for everyone.
-That’s why my team and I work hard to get to know you and to offer only the most personalized recommendations and customized baby sleep consulting that addresses your family’s individual needs and have been doing so for over 10 years, now.
-You can also take advantage of our many complementary services, including my e-books, articles and our blog – everything you need to learn more about your individual situation.
+Consequently, that’s why my team and I work hard to get to know you and to offer only the most personalized recommendations and customized baby sleep consulting that addresses your family's individual needs and have been doing so for over 10 years, now.

-Our personalized sleep consulting services allow us to get to know you one-on-one, so we can write a Personalized Sleep Plan® – a detailed sleep action plan, if you will – and then work with you to provide emotional support as you begin to implement the plan.
+Personalized sleep consulting services allow us to get to know you one-on-one, so you can receive a Personalized Sleep Plan® – a detailed sleep action plan – and receive emotional support as you implement the plan.

-We hire sleep consultants with varied backgrounds in lactation, early intervention, counseling, and more.
-Each of our sleep consultants undergo more than 300 hours of training, using our proprietary training program, and continue to work with senior sleep consultants indefinitely.
+Our sleep consultants have varied backgrounds in lactation, early intervention, counseling, and more.
+Furthermore, each of our sleep consultants undergoes more than 300 hours of training, using our proprietary training program, and continue to work with senior sleep consultants indefinitely.